 This wonderful old home is the only full two-and-a-half story gambrel-roofed colonial building in Nova Scotia, and possibly in Canada.
 Its two lateral wings add to its distinctiveness.

+The house has some unique features besides its roof.
+Visible at each end of the attic is one of the two wishbone chimneys where the flues from the different fireplaces, four at the west end, and five at the east end, merge into a single chimney to take smoke high above each end of the roof.
 Some of the original hand-hewn beams and floor boards remain, as does the original kitchen fireplace and bake oven.
 There is a full cellar, with walls made of fieldstone.
 In it you can see the massive stone bases for the stacked fireplaces, as well as remnants of various renovations that have taken place during the 250+ years of the house’s existence.

 Joseph Scott was an Irish settler who arrived in Halifax in 1749 with Edward Cornwallis.
 He was a merchant who later received several land grants, establishing saw mills and a grist mill on the Sackville River.
 He was appointed as a lumber surveyor, a justice of the peace, and a judge of the inferior court of common pleas, and was elected as a representative to the House of Assembly for Kings County.
 He also served in the militia.